nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 students without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Application should be secure (with password) as sensitive information is stored
+4. The Application should be secure (with password) as sensitive information is stored.
-5. Application needs to have proper documentation and user guide so that users can understand how to use the application
+5. The Application needs to have proper documentation and user guide so that users can understand how to use the application.

 ### Glossary